 C) Cardiac biomarkers

 Troponin I and T are more specific than CK-MB cardiac enzymes.
 Normally, Troponin enzymes are not detectable in the blood of healthy individuals, but they are increased to levels more than 20 times higher than upper reference limit in myocardial infarction (MI).

-Note: Troponins can’t detect a reinfarction occurring few days after the first one because they remain elevated for 7–10 days, in contrast to CK-MB which returns to normal level within 2–3 days and therefore can be used to identify a new coronary event in a patient with a new episode of pain.
+Note: Troponins can’t detect a reinfarction occurring few days after the first one because they remain elevated for 7–10 days.
+In contrast, CK-MB returns to normal levels within 2–3 days and therefore can be used to identify a new coronary event in a patient with a new episode of pain.

-Management of patients in with suspected ST-Elevation MI in emergency department should focus on relieving the coronary pain, identification of candidates urgent reperfusion therapy and avoidance the discharge of patient with suspected STEMI.
+Management of patients with suspected ST-Elevation MI in the emergency department should focus on relieving the coronary pain, identification of candidates, urgent reperfusion therapy and avoiding the discharge of a patient with suspected STEMI.

-- Patient should be admitted immediately in hospital with ECG rhythm monitoring due to risk of sudden death.
+- Patients should be immediately admitted in a hospital with ECG rhythm monitoring due to risk of sudden death.